 Attend any national gathering of research marketers and you will see a few seminars focused on the concern regarding “big data” and whether it is shaping future job opportunities.
 The concern for attendees is if there’s a future for them in market research when so much seems to be done automatically.

 As I listened to various speakers, I thought of the growth that Arbor has experienced in the last four years and the questions that our partners have asked and wanted us to answer.
 And looking at the projects we are working on, it sure seems to me like there will always be a need for quality work done by research experts.

 And perhaps more than ever.

 The problem with data has always been what to do with it all.
 You’ve seen bad decisions made where there was an abundance of data – just think of that awkward TV commercial you saw like the GoDaddy one about a lost puppy.
 To get an ad on national network television, that advertisement had to be written, proposed, and then approved by at least two in-house committees before a media production team stepped in to shoot, edit, and produce it.
 The puppy video was intended to be shown during the Super Bowl and it still missed the mark!

-As I look back at the remarkable growth of Arbor Research Group over the last four years, and I look toward 2019 (which is already shaping up to be even more robust than 2018), five realities about our “big data” world come to mind and help show why Arbor has grown so much.
+As I look back at the remarkable growth of Arbor Research Group over the last four years, and I look toward the rest of this year (which is already shaping up to be even more robust than last year), five realities about our “big data” world come to mind and help show why Arbor has grown so much.

 Because the Arbor team includes some of the leading qualitative experts in the country, we give voice to qualities that tell the best story for the phenomena in our studies.
 Marketing people call this “voice of the customer insights,” but it’s more than a list of stories, it is the tapestry that we piece together so clients can see both the big picture and the segments that put it together.